deeprave/wagtail-cmspage/docs/CMSPAGE.md

 ### CMSPAGE_TEMPLATE_INCLUDE_FILES_EXTRA

-This setting is a list of additional include files that can used in cmspage templates.
+This setting is a list of additional include files that can be used as cmspage included templates.

 It is an empty list by default.